Also called 'Heloderma', knuckle pads can be defined as “keratotic, circumscribed, fibrous growths over the dorsal of the interphalangeal joints.”

 As mentioned earlier, there isn’t much known about knuckle pads or why they occur.
 Here is a little more information on the condition and its link to Dupuytren's disease:

 We must mention that the condition (knuckle pads) is not exclusive to those suffering from Dupuytren's disease.
 You may develop the condition even if you do not have Dupuytren's contracture.
-However, those suffering from Dupuytren's contracture are said to be four times four times more likely to report the condition.
+However, those suffering from Dupuytren's contracture are said to be four times more likely to report the condition.

 In addition to this, remember that the presence of knuckle pads doesn’t imply a more aggressive Dupuytren's disease.